-Schools in the UK have different term times and study for different exams.
-Our students take a range of exams, including GCSEs, IGCSEs, IELTs and ESOL, and achieve impressive results.
+Schools in the UK have different term times and our students study for a range of exams (including GCSEs, IGCSEs, IELTS and ESOL) and achieve impressive results.

-The UK school year starts in early September and finishes in late June or early July.
+The English education school year starts in early September and finishes in late June or early July.
 It is divided into three terms:

 - Term 1 (autumn) – Early September to mid-December (with one week half-term holiday)